Naked ladies, Devil’s paintbrush, Brimstone, Mosquito hawks, Hordes of toads, Erupting craneflies, Dandelion diversity.

-Within the garden too, colours seems to have returned, though strangely the Asters are way behind their normal time line and many may even not flower this year, if early frosts strike.
+Within the garden too, colours seem to have returned, though strangely the Asters are way behind their normal time line and many may even not flower this year, if early frosts strike.
 For once our few autumn Colchicums have flowered and opened, with no slug or rain damage.
 At least for 24 hours, before flopping over.
-Known as Naked Ladies, or autumn Crocuses, in fact they’re of a different plant family, the Colchicaceae, not the Iridaceae, under which umbrella the true Crocus sit.
+Known as naked ladies, or autumn Crocuses, in fact they’re of a different plant family, the Colchicaceae, not the Iridaceae, under which umbrella the true Crocus sit.
 We were given these as a free supplement to a previous big bulb order, and I’ve always thought them a bit of a plant dud, so fleeting is their appeal.
-However in reading up for this piece, I discover that they have an additional sinister appeal.
+However, in reading up for this piece, I discover that they have an additional sinister appeal.

-Beware Naked Ladies!
-Their glossy green broad foliage which doesn’t appear until spring, long after the flowers have been and gone, and looks vaguely like wild garlic, feeds a developing bulb rich in colchicine which has found therapeutic uses, but is highly toxic, with signs of poisoning not dissimilar to arsenic.
+Their glossy green broad foliage, which doesn’t appear until spring, long after the flowers have been and gone, and looks vaguely like wild garlic, feeds a developing bulb rich in colchicine which has found therapeutic uses, but is highly toxic, with signs of poisoning not dissimilar to arsenic.